acmenezes/ocp-virt-onboarding-kit/docs/tutorials/localnet-vlan-network-configuration.md

 ```

 **Configuration Details**:
-- `physicalNetworkName: "localnet-vlan"`: **CRITICAL** - Must match the logical network name from Step 2A bridge mapping
+- `physicalNetworkName: "localnet-vlan"`: **CRITICAL** - Must match the logical network name on the bridge mapping
 - `vlanID: 100`: Specifies VLAN tag 100 for network segmentation
 - `topology: "localnet"`: Uses localnet topology for direct physical network access
 - **No IP management parameters**: Localnet topology with NAD does not support built-in IP address management.
 IP configuration must be handled entirely within the VM using cloud-init static configuration or external DHCP server on the VLAN network

 **Important Notes**:
-- The `physicalNetworkName` must match the `localnet` name configured in your bridge mapping (Step 2A)
+- The `physicalNetworkName` must match the `localnet` name configured in your bridge mapping
 - **IP Address Assignment**: With localnet topology, configure static IPs via cloud-init's `networkData` or rely on an external DHCP server running on the physical VLAN network
 - OVN-Kubernetes does not provide IP address management for localnet secondary networks attached via NAD

 ## Step 4: Deploy VM with VLAN Network Connectivity

-Create a VM that connects to both the pod network and the VLAN-tagged localnet secondary network.
+Here is a VM example that connects to both the pod network and the VLAN-tagged localnet secondary network.

 ```bash
 oc apply -f - <<EOF